Unique edition of The House of the Spirits for its 40 years and Allende’s 80

 After the 1973 military coup in Chile, she went into exile in Venezuela and since 1987 this “eternal foreigner”, as she defines herself, has made her home in California.

-Isabel Allende has published 25 books, all of which have been international successes.
+Isabel Allende has published 25 books, and all of them have been international successes.